 Tolyatti

-The swamp and its inhabitants.
+Swamp and its inhabitants.

-Target: to introduce students to the animals of plants and swamps, their "professions" in the ecosystem; talk about the importance of swamps in human life.
+Target: introduce students to the animals of plants and swamps, their “professions” in the ecosystem; talk about the importance of swamps in human life.

-Equipment: multimedia presentation, swamp ecosystem poster.
+Equipment: multimedia presentation, poster “swamp ecosystem”.

 During the classes: